sujaldev/sujal.dev/content/posts/03-creating-a-window-on-wayland-from-scratch-in-pure-python.md

 draft: true
 ---

 Everyone seems to be talking about Wayland nowadays.
-Some people praise it like it cures all cancer, while others are convinced it's the work of the devil.
+Some people praise it like it will cure all cancer, while others are convinced it's the work of the devil.
 I had little context to form an opinion, and figuring it out seemed like a fun thing to do.
 So let's write a Wayland client using nothing but Python's standard library.

 ## What does Wayland do?